moona3k/ai-news-bot/DOCS.md

 - URL can be anywhere in the text

 The bot will:
-1. Respond immediately with "Processing..."
+1. Post `:thinking_party: Thinking...` publicly
 2. Fetch, summarize, and research the article
-3. Post to the channel where command was run
-4. Send you a confirmation
+3. Update the "Thinking..." message with the final haiku + link
+4. Add thread replies (ELI5 + Research)

+**Note:** Duplicate detection only applies to `#ai-latest`.
+Using `/ai-news` in other channels always works, even for previously posted articles.

 ## @mention Q&A

-In any article thread, @mention the bot to ask questions:
+In any thread, @mention the bot to ask questions:

 ```
 @ai-news-bot what's the main technical contribution?
 @ai-news-bot how does this compare to what Anthropic is doing?
 ```

+The bot will:
+1. Post `:thinking_party: Thinking...` publicly
+2. Run GPT-5.1 with web search
+3. Update the "Thinking..." message with the answer

-Uses GPT-5.1 with web search.
-Personality: witty, direct, technical but accessible.
+Personality: witty, direct, Hitchhiker's Guide vibes.
+Technical but accessible.

 ## Design Decisions